It’s one thing to create a landing page; it’s another thing to build a landing page that converts!

 We are all familiar with the landing page.
 You know, that page that is intended to entice us to sign up for something or to purchase a product or service.
 Well, we also know that there are as many designs of landing pages as there are products and services to sell.

 Design and content are critical when developing your landing page.
 It must be attractive enough to draw in users, and phrased simply enough that prospects can easily understand what is being offered.
-If your landing pages cluttered or does not have clear CTAs, the likelihood of obtaining conversions is pretty slim.
+If your landing pages cluttered or does not have clear CTAs (call to action), the likelihood of obtaining conversions is pretty slim.

 From a functional perspective, it’s imperative that you ensure that the backend is properly structured as well.
 Test to make sure that your contact form is functioning properly, linking to the appropriate thank you pages and or leading to any upsells that you may have.